Punctured tubular neighborhoods and stable homotopy at infinity: Appendix: quadratic orientations and isomorphisms, cycles and degree

 as the twisted fundamental class $[\Gamma_i]_{Z\times X}^{can}$ of the graph $\gamma_i$ of the closed immersion $i:Z\to X$, with obvious $\gamma_i$-parallelization $N_{\gamma_i} \simeq \gamma_i^{-1}(p_j^{-1} T_{X/S})$. \begin{proof} First, let us note that $\gamma_i$ is a section of the smooth separated morphism $Z \times_S X \rightarrow Z$.
 So it is a regular closed immersion whose normal bundle is isomorphic to the relative tangent bundle $p_j^*T_{X/S}$ of $Z \times_S X$ over $Z$.
 This justifies the existence of the Gysin map $\gamma_i^!$ using \Cref{num:Gysin}.
 Secondly, the isomorphism ($*$) follows from the K{\"u}nneth isomorphism of \Cref{prop:Kunneth-smooth-nc}.
 A routine check using the definitions of the maps shows that the diagram commutes. \end{proof}

 \begin{num} Pushing the idea from the preceding result, one obtains a method of computation for the decomposition of punctured tubular neighborhoods obtained in \Cref{thm:maincomputation}.
 We use the notations of \emph{op. cit.}: $(X,Z)$ is a closed $S$-pair, $Z=\cup_{i \in I} Z_i$.
-Furthermore, we make the following assumptions. \begin{enumerate} \item $X/S$ is smooth with relative tangent bundle $T_{X/S}$. \item $Z/S$ is proper and has smooth crossings. \end{enumerate} In fact, as $Z_i/S$ is smooth and proper, one deduces from \Cref{ex:duality} that $\htp_S(Z_i,N_i)$ is rigid with dual $\htp_S(Z_i,-\twist{T_{X/S}^i})$, where we denote by $T_{X/S}^i$ the restriction of $T_{X/S}$ to $Z_i$ and use the isomorphism of virtual vector bundles $\twist{T_{X/S}^i}=\twist{N_i}+\twist{T_{Z_i/S}}$.
+Furthermore, we make the following assumptions. \begin{enumerate} \item $X/S$ is smooth with relative tangent bundle $T_{X/S}$. \item $Z/S$ is proper and has smooth crossings. \end{enumerate} In fact, as $Z_i/S$ is smooth and proper, one deduces from \Cref{ex:duality} that $\htp_S(Z_i,N_i)$, where $N_i$ denotes the normal bundle of $Z_i$ in $X$ is rigid with dual $\htp_S(Z_i,-\twist{T_{X/S}^i})$, where we denote by $T_{X/S}^i$ the restriction of $T_{X/S}$ to $Z_i$ and use the isomorphism of virtual vector bundles $\twist{T_{X/S}^i}=\twist{N_i}+\twist{T_{Z_i/S}}$.
 Combined with the K\"unneth formula \eqref{eq:kunneth2}, one gets a canonical isomorphism

 \end{num} \begin{prop} Consider the above assumptions and the cartesian square of closed immersions

 Let $\delta_{ij}:\htp_S(Z_i) \rightarrow \htp_S(Z_j,N_j)$ be the map appearing in \Cref{thm:maincomputation}. \begin{enumerate} \item Through the isomorphism \eqref{eq:iso_compute_pre_Mumford}, we have